mjkzy/zm-QoL-mod/README.md

 Before reading, please know: This mod was not final and a good amount of the features implemented may not be working, or partially broken.

 "This project was originally planned to be a All-in-One "Quality of Life" mod for Black Ops 2: Plutonium Zombies.
 At the time, I  was very invested into doing it while I had free time.
-Now, I don't have as much time to do so and the mod has sat here for 3 months without too much happening.
+Now, I and the others don't have as much time to do so and the mod has sat here for 3 months without too much happening.
 So, I'm open sourcing this project for anyone to get code snippets, or see how we went about doing a lot of the stuff.

 We will still be taking contributions, and I will still check the issues from time to time.
 Please feel free to use ANY of this code from the mod.
 If you want to open a pull request too, we will review that as much as I check.